IISc-Software-iGEM/Accessibility-Tool/README.md

 <br>

 This tool has been divided into its respective sections to allow the user to navigate the features they want to use easily.
+You can preview the tool by visiting [sample website]{https://iisc-software-igem.github.io/Accessibility-Tool}.
+After opening the website in the bottom-left corner, you will see an accessible overlay option by double-clicking it you will be able to see the Accessibility Toolbar Menu.
+Now you can use and test various features of the Accessible Tool.

 #### Features
 * **Presets**